ZayedShanto/JS-Learn/README.md

 bike has started

 ```

-here bike is the object
+-  here bike is the object
-properties:name,model,color
+-  properties:name,model,color

-## Events

 ## Strings
 In JS strings are written inside quotes